Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: OPTIMIZATION OF PRIVACY CONSTRAINTS

-Despite the common use of mutual information in machine learning and statistics, it is in general intractable to compute the MI between two random variables~\cite{paninskiEstimationEntropyMutual2003}.
+It is well known that in general it is intractable to compute the MI between two random variables~\cite{paninskiEstimationEntropyMutual2003}.
 The reinforcement learning setting provides us with an additional challenge, as to perform efficient gradient-based optimization we must form explicit Monte-Carlo estimators of the gradient in terms of distributions that we are able to sample from.
 Two common tricks in working with mutual information are to approximate posterior distributions with adversarial training~\cite{nowozinFganTrainingGenerative2016}, and to form upper bounds by introducing auxiliary variables.
-We use both tricks to obtain two different gradient estimators for our objective.
+We use each trick to obtain two different gradient estimators for our objective.
+Finally, we introduce an estimator for the case where a differentiable simulator is available.